Sienci-Labs/Resources/gsender/gs-additional-features.md

 When you enable Rotary Mode, several changes will happen to your tool options:

 - The **Y-axis Alignment** and **Rotary Mounting Setup** buttons become grey and hidden.
-This is because your Y-axis will be locked in its current position at this time, so there is no need to align it, and your rotary should already be set up.
+This is because your Y-axis will be locked in its current position at this time, so there is no need to align it, and your rotary should already be set up
 - The **Stock Turning** and **Probe Rotary Z-axis** buttons become available

 Several changes will also happen to your controls: